Horizontal-org/Tella-website/docs/Discover Tella/features.md

 | Audio          | Trim        | Not yet           |  ✔️          | Not yet        |

 Users can edit a picture by going to **More** > **Edit** from the **Images** folder or by tapping the **Edit** button on the top right while viewing image you have on Tella.
-- **Rotate**:  Use the Rotate button on the bottom of the screen to rotate the image counter-clock wise.
+- **Rotate**:  Use the Rotate button at the bottom of the screen to rotate the image counter-clock wise.
 - **Crop**: Drap the corners of the white canvas to crop the picture.
 - **Auto-zoom**: The image will automatically zoom in and out depending on the selected canvas, to avoid loosing image quality.
 - **Flip**: Use the flip buttons to mirror the image horizontally or vertically.